-China hit brakes on TikTok deal after Trump announced wide-ranging tariffs, AP Source says
+China hit brakes on TikTok deal after Trump announced wide-ranging tariffs, AP source says

 TikTok, which has headquarters in Singapore and Los Angeles, has said it prioritizes user safety, and China's Foreign Ministry has said China's government has never and will not ask companies to "collect or provide data, information or intelligence" held in foreign countries.

-Trump's delay of the ban marks the second time that he has temporarily blocked the 2024 law that banned the popular social video app after the deadline passed for ByteDance to divest.
+Trump's extension marks the second time that he has temporarily blocked the 2024 law that banned the popular social video app after the deadline passed for ByteDance to divest.
 That law was passed with bipartisan support in Congress and upheld unanimously by the Supreme Court, which said the ban was necessary for national security.

+Although the decision to keep TikTok alive through an executive order has received some scrutiny, it has not faced a legal challenge in court.
+That type of pushback is unlikely, legal experts say, due in part to how difficult it is for someone to establish the legal right, or standing, to sue.
+A plaintiff would have to be able to show harm from the delay in enforcing the law.

+Sarah Kreps, director of Cornell University’s Tech Policy Institute, said she doesn't believe anyone has that standing.

+“It would be different if this platform weren’t already in place,” she said.
+“But if you’re trying to just continue with the status quo, it’s different."

-If the extension keeps control of TikTok’s algorithm under ByteDance’s authority, those national security concerns persist.
+Still, if the extension keeps control of TikTok’s algorithm under ByteDance’s authority, the national security concerns that led to the ban persist.

 Chris Pierson, CEO of the cybersecurity and privacy protection platform BlackCloak, said that if the algorithm is still controlled by ByteDance, then it is still “controlled by a company that is in a foreign, adversarial nation-state that actually could use that data for other means.”